conan-io/docs/reference/config_files.rst

       package/

-See that the installed package paths have a minimun if 104 character:
+See that the installed package paths have a minimun of 104 characters:

 ``c:/Users/myuser/.conan/data/Boost/1.60.0/lasote/stable/package/d336e8559b1e0d637e30dde99d1ee4c50be475a8/``